ShadowBlip/ayn-platform/README.md

 defined fan curve.
 There are 5 set point pairs for temperature and fan speed.
 The temperature value is a cutoff for that set point, any CPU temperature below that point and above the lower set point will run at that set points fan speed.
-Temperature is in degrees Celcius.
+Temperature is in degrees Celsius.

 To enable user defined control of the fan (assuming `hwmon5` is our driver, look for `ayn-ec` in the `name` file):